CorrodedCoder/tpwand/README.md

 ## Developer convenience

-The infrastructure to build/deploy this add-on was taken from Microsoft's minecraft-scripting-samples and so the instructions for it may be used here as well (see https://github.com/microsoft/minecraft-scripting-samples/blob/main/ts-starter/README.md).
+The infrastructure to build/deploy this add-on was taken from Microsoft's minecraft-scripting-samples and so the [instructions for it](https://github.com/microsoft/minecraft-scripting-samples/blob/main/ts-starter/README.md) may be used here as well.

 Specifically you can also run the following command to on Windows to have the add-on build and deliver to your Minecraft client:
 `npm run local-deploy`